leonine90/Resumix/README.md

 ### Importing
 - Open the sidebar and expand the **Data Management** section.
 - Click **Import from JSON** to open the import modal.
-- Paste your JSON data or upload a previously exported file.
+- Paste your JSON data into the text area provided.
 - Click **Import Data**.
 Your resume will update with the imported data, merging with the current structure.

 ## Sidebar Controls